The Feast (novel)

-The Feast is a 1949 novel by the British writer Margaret Kennedy.
+The Feast is a 1950 novel by the British writer Margaret Kennedy.
 It is a modern reworking of the seven deadly sins.
 Her ninth novel, it was her first in more than a decade.
 It was a Literary Guild choice in America.

+An excerpt titled "Never Look Back" appeared in Ladies' Home Journal in 1949.

 Synopsis

 In a Cornish coastal resort town a landslide of a nearby cliff buries a hotel, killing those inside but sparing those who have gone out on a picnic excursion.